 Since March 2020, our nation has experienced a massive health and economic crisis as a result of the Covid-19 pandemic, which continues to negatively impact the health and finances of millions of people and businesses and have a pronounced impact on the global and national economy.
 To control the spread of the Covid-19 virus, governments around the world instituted widespread shutdowns of the economy which resulted in record unemployment in a matter of weeks.
 The economic turbulence spawned by the Covid-19 pandemic left many banks with potential credit quality and income issues.
 These issues are further compounded by uncertainties regarding the length, depth and possible resurgence of the pandemic and its ultimate long-term effects on the economy.
 In an effort to reduce the impact of economic shutdowns, the United States Congress has passed the CARES Act, the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act, the Consolidated Appropriations Act, 2021, and recently the American Rescue Plan Act of 2021.
 These relief measures have provided stimulus payments to individuals, expanded unemployment benefits, and created programs that provided critical financing to small businesses through products such as the EIDL and the PPP, both of which are being administered by the SBA.
 Additionally, the United States government agreed to make six months of payments on SBA loans and increase the SBA guaranty on SBA 7(a) loans to 90% for loans originated from February 1, 2020 through September 30, 2021.
 SBA has made the full monthly P&I payments with respect to our qualifying SBA 7(a) customers in "regular servicing" status for six months.
 For most of our SBA portfolio (the legacy loans), SBA made borrower's P&I payments from April 2020 through September 2020.
 These were officially referred to as First Round Section 1112 Payments, as they derived from Section 1112 of the CARES Act.
 To be eligible for the full six months of First Round Section 1112 Payments, the SBA loans were required to be: (i) in "regular servicing" status; (ii) approved by SBA before March 27, 2020; and (iii) fully disbursed by September 27, 2020.
 Under the Economic Aid Act, SBA will make an additional two payments for eligible SBA customers, capped at \$9,000 per month per loan.
-Borrowers with loan payment above \$9,000 per month are responsible for paying the difference.
+Borrowers with loan payments above \$9,000 per month are responsible for paying the difference.
 For our legacy portfolio, SBA will make payment on the lesser of the borrower's monthly P&I payment or \$9,000 per month from February 2021 through March 2021.
 These are referred to as Second Round Section 1112 Payments.

 SBA released a list of NAICS codes deemed to have been particularly affected by the Covid-19 pandemic.
 SBA customers who met all other Section 1112 qualifying criteria and operated within certain NAICS codes, are entitled to an additional three months of payments.
-As of December 31, 2020, the Bank had 35 qualifying SBA loans totaling approximately \$4.9 million in SBA 7(a) unguaranteed balance that received an additional three months of Second Round Section 1112 Payments, which were capped at \$9,000 per month and per loan.
-As of September 30, 2021, four of the 35 qualifying SBA loans have been paid in full.
-The remaining 31 loans are all performing and total approximately \$4.6 million in SBA 7(a) unguaranteed balance.
-As of September 30, 2021, none of the remaining 31 loans are entitled to additional Section 1112 payments.
+As of December 31, 2020 and March 31, 2021, the Bank has 35 qualifying SBA loans totaling approximately \$4.9 million in SBA 7(a) unguaranteed balance that will receive an additional three months of Second Round Section 1112 Payments from April 2021 through June 2021, which are capped at \$9,000 per month and per loan.
 We are proud of the impact we made throughout the country by our participation in the first round of PPP lending.
 As described above, we were able to provide PPP loans to 700 businesses totaling approximately \$126.6 million during the year ended December 31, 2020.
-No PPP loans were originated by the Company during the nine months ended September 30, 2021.
+No PPP loans were originated by the Company during the three months ended March 31, 2021.